 Also as part of the Concurrent Private Placement, the Corporation entered into a pre-emptive rights agreement with the Birch Hill Investor Group (the "Birch Hill Pre-emptive Rights Agreement") which grants the Birch Hill Investor Group the right to participate in future offerings of Common Shares or securities convertible or exchangeable into equity or voting securities so as to allow the Birch Hill Investor Group to maintain the percentage ownership interest it had immediately prior to completion of the offering or to acquire a percentage ownership interest in the Common Shares of the Corporation of up to 23%.
+This is in addition to the registration rights agreement dated May 20, 2020 (the "Registration Rights Agreement") that provides the Birch Hill Investor Group with customary demand and piggy-back registration rights from and after March 1, 2021 for so long as Birch Hill Investor Group beneficially owns or exercises control and/or direction over not less than 9.9% of the issued and outstanding Common Shares.

-Additionally, the Kicking Horse Board Nomination Agreement and Birch Hill Pre-emptive Rights Agreement grant, respectively, each of the Kicking Horse Investor Group and the Birch Hill Investor Group the right, in connection with the issuance of Common Shares on the conversion, exercise or exchange of existing convertible securities, to subscribe for and be issued the number of Common Shares required to maintain the percentage ownership interest that each had in the Corporation prior to the conversion, exercise or exchange of the existing convertible securities.
+Additionally, the Kicking Horse Board Nomination Agreement and Birch Hill Pre-emptive Rights Agreement, respectively, grant each of the Kicking Horse Investor Group and the Birch Hill Investor Group the right, in connection with the conversion, exercise or exchange of existing convertible securities, to subscribe for and be issued the number of Common Shares required to maintain the percentage ownership interest that each had in the Corporation prior to the conversion, exercise or exchange of the existing convertible securities.

 The Kicking Horse Board Nomination Agreement and Birch Hill Pre-emptive Rights Agreement each include certain other terms customary for agreements of this nature.
-The summaries of the Kicking Horse Board Nomination Agreement and Birch Hill Pre-emptive Rights Agreement are qualified in their entirety by the complete text of the Kicking Horse Board Nomination Agreement and Birch Hill Pre-emptive Rights Agreement copies of which are available under Tidewater's profile on SEDAR at www.sedar.com.
+The summaries of the Kicking Horse Board Nomination Agreement, Birch Hill Pre-emptive Rights Agreement and Registration Rights Agreement are qualified in their entirety by the complete text of the Kicking Horse Board Nomination Agreement, Birch Hill Pre-emptive Rights Agreement and Registration Rights Agreement copies of which are available under Tidewater's profile on SEDAR+ at www.sedarplus.com.

-On October 24, 2022, Tidewater Renewables announced the closing of a \$150,000,000 five-year senior secured second lien credit facility (the "AIMCo Facility") with an affiliate of Alberta Investment Management Corporation ("AIMCo").
-The AIMCo Facility initially bears interest of 6.50% per annum (the "Base Interest Rate"), payable semi-annually.
+On October 24, 2022, Tidewater Renewables announced the closing of a \$150 million five-year senior secured second lien credit facility (the "Term Debt Facility") with an affiliate of Alberta Investment Management Corporation ("AIMCo").
+The Term Debt Facility's term is five years, maturing on October 24, 2027, and at closing was drawn down by way of a single advance with net proceeds reflecting a 5% original issue discount.
+The Term Debt Facility initially bears interest of 6.50% per annum (the "Base Interest Rate"), payable semi-annually.
 The Base Interest Rate increases by 37.5 basis points in year four and year five and is subject to certain inflation escalators, with a potential maximum cash coupon of approximately 8.50% by year five.
-In conjunction with the AIMCo Facility issuance, Tidewater Renewables issued 3.375 million common share purchase warrants to AIMCo (the "2022 AIMCo Warrants").
-Each 2022 AIMCO Warrant entitles the holder to purchase one Tidewater Renewables Common Share at a price of \$14.84, subject to certain adjustments, for a term of five years.
+In conjunction with the Term Debt Facility issuance, Tidewater Renewables issued 3.4 million common share purchase warrants to AIMCo (the "2022 TWR Warrants").
+Each 2022 TWR Warrant entitles the holder to purchase one Tidewater Renewables Common Share at a price of \$14.84, subject to certain adjustments, for a term of five years.

-On November 28, 2022, the Corporation appointed Mr. Robert Colcleugh as interim Chief Executive Officer of both Tidewater and Tidewater Renewables, succeeding Mr. Joel MacLeod, who stepped down from his management and board roles to pursue other opportunities.
-Mr. Robert Colcleugh remains as a director of Tidewater and serves as Chairman of Tidewater Renewables.
+On November 28, 2022, the Corporation appointed Robert Colcleugh as interim Chief Executive Officer of both Tidewater and Tidewater Renewables, succeeding Joel MacLeod.